rbannist/ContainersOnAzure_SimpleDocker/readme.md

 <br>

-Let's now take a look at how the container is connected to the network because this is important to understand; especially when considering how to scale beyond a single Docker host and also when looking at Kubernetes Services and Service Discovery.
+Let's now take a look at how the container is connected to the network because this is important to understand; especially when considering how to scale beyond a single Docker host and also when looking at Kubernetes Services and Service Discovery later today.

 Enter the following commands: